13 Things You Should Never Do at the Airport

 Go easy on the perfume or aftershave

-Airports and airplanes are crammed: You can make everyone’s experience a bit less unpleasant if you minimize your scent of choice.
+Airports and airplanes are crammed: You can make everyone's experience a bit less unpleasant if you minimize your scent of choice.
 In fact, antiperspirant will be enough to get you through (and protect your seatmates), says Davis.
-Check out the 20 airplane myths you really need to stop believing.
+Going overboard with scents is one of the inconsiderate airplane habits passengers need to stop.

 Don't ask a pilot for directions

-If you see a uniformed pilot in an airport, there’s a really good chance he’s just passing through—which means he could be just as lost as you are.
-“When you ask a pilot for directions, you’re more than likely wasting both your time and theirs,” Davis advises.
-Here are 40 other things your pilot wishes you knew.
+If you see a uniformed pilot in an airport, there's a really good chance he's just passing through—which means he could be just as lost as you are.
+"When you ask a pilot for directions, you're more than likely wasting both your time and theirs," Davis advises.
+Learn some more things your airplane pilot won't tell you.

 Don't take a sedative

-It’s tempting to want to sleep your way through a long flight, but you don’t want to incapacitate yourself on an airplane, warns Davis—you’ll not only need to get up for seatmates, but you may need to respond to emergency instructions.
-A registered nurse told Business Insider, “Taking medication to help you sleep while flying increases your risk of blood clots in your legs that can lead to death.”
-Check out the 10 things traveling by plane does to your body.
+It's tempting to want to sleep your way through a long flight, but you don't want to incapacitate yourself on an airplane, warns Davis—you'll not only need to get up for seatmates, but you may need to respond to emergency instructions.
+A registered nurse told Business Insider, "Taking medication to help you sleep while flying increases your risk of blood clots in your legs that can lead to death."
+Shocking, but true.
+Find out how packing a tennis ball in your carry-on can keep you safe from this airplane danger.

 Don't drink too much